Elnur21/TSC_summaries/Time Series Classification from Scratch with Deep Neural Networks: A Strong Baseline.md

 # LOCALIZE THE CONTRIBUTING REGIONS WITH CLASS ACTIVATION MAP
 <br/>Another benefit of FCN with the global average pooling layer is its natural extension, the class activation map (CAM) to interpret the class-specific region in the data.
-<br/>CAMs highlight discriminative regions for each class, aiding in model interpretation.
+<br/>CAMs emphasize discriminative regions for each class, aiding in model interpretation.
 <br/>On the 'CBF' dataset, different labels are associated with distinct patterns, such as sharp drops or rises, which are captured by the CAMs.
 <br/>On the 'StarLightCurve' dataset, CAMs reveal how different labels correspond to specific shapes in the data.
 <br/>CAMs provide a simple and effective way to visualize and understand how convolutional networks make classification decisions.